hms-dbmi/viv/avivator/README.md

 ## Instructions for use

-To use Avivator to visualize your own imaging data, use the URL input to provide a URL to an OME-TIFF/Bioformats-Zarr.
+To use Avivator to visualize your own imaging data, use the URL input in the web application to provide a URL to an OME-TIFF/Bioformats-Zarr.

 To learn more about working with OME-TIFF files or Bioformats-Zarr stores, please visit the [tutorial](../tutorial/README.md).